abpio/abp-commercial-docs/en/modules/gdpr.md

 ## How to install

-The form module doesn't come pre-installed.
-You need to install it manually.
-There are 2 ways of installing it:
+The Gdpr module comes pre-installed.
+If you need to install it manually, There are 2 ways of installing it:

 * **Via ABP CLI:** Open a command line window in your solution folder (in the folder where the `* .sln` file is located) and type the following command: